 The 3 steps above are an arbitrary division.
 Begin your master copies alongside your fundamentals study, and begin making finished art alongside your master copies.
 There's no real division, because making master copies IS fundamentals study, and making finished art IS a way of studying your favorite artists.
 They're all interconnected.

-If I had to weigh master copies against drawing from imagination, I'd say that master copies are definitely more important.
+If I had to weigh studies against drawing from imagination, I'd say that studies are definitely more important.
 This is because we humans only grow through "input".
 We become capable of doing more than we previously could by taking in knowledge from the world and encoding them into our brains.
 If all you ever do is draw from imagination, you're leaving it up to random chance that you'll improve.

 You don't HAVE to copy something exactly to improve, by the way.
 Kim Jung Gi's recommended method of study is to observe something in the real world, then to draw it from various angles from memory.
 That is a form of "input".
 Boichi said in a video that he didn't have the time to set aside to practice drawing while creating a serialized manga, and that the way he still improved was by having photo references up while drawing his own manga pages.
 He talked about buying the Vagabond manga ebook and having it up on a second monitor, and he'd look up and incorporate hatching techniques from Vagabond into Dr. Stone.
 That too is another form of "input".